excellogalihs/arch/README.md

 You can also chain it with other commands: `git checkout $(git branch | fzf)` lets you fuzzy-pick a branch to switch to.

+**What `zoxide` and `eza` add on top:**
+- **zoxide** tracks every directory you `cd` into and how often you visit it (its "frecency" algorithm — a mix of frequency and recency).
+After it's learned your habits a little, you can jump straight to `~/Projects/litelaw` from anywhere by typing just `z lite` instead of the full path.
+- **eza** is a drop-in `ls` replacement with color-coded file types, file/folder icons (using the Nerd Font from Step 18), and a built-in `--tree` view so you can see nested folders without needing a separate `tree` command.

 **Now write the full `.zshrc`:**

 ```bash